The Kleptomaniac

-The Kleptomaniac, is a 1905 American silent drama film, directed by Edwin S. Porter partly filmed on location in New-York denouncing the discriminatory treatment of the poor by the justice system.
-It is one of the first American social drama and Courtroom drama.
+The Kleptomaniac is a 1905 American silent drama film directed by Edwin S. Porter, and it was partly filmed on location in New-York.
+The film denounces the discriminatory treatment of the poor by the justice system.
+It is both one of the first American social drama and one of the first Courtroom drama.

 Plot

 The film contrasts the story of two women: The first, a well-dressed lady, leaves her elegant building and is taken in her carriage to a department store.
 While she is in the store, she steals several items, and is caught by store detectives.
 The second, a poor woman with two small children, steals a loaf of bread out of desperation, and is quickly caught and arrested.

 Both women are taken to the police station and then into court, where a judge expeditiously deals with various defendants.
 The rich lady is quickly released with the help of her lawyer and embraces her husband while the poor woman is condemned despite the supplications of her little daughter.